naruthk/simple-calc-ios2/README.md

 # Simple Calculator iOS App

-This is an INFO 449 iOS Development assignment that involves creating a fully-functional basic calculator app.
+This is *part two() of an INFO 449 iOS Development assignment that involves creating a fully-functional basic calculator app.

 ## Functionalities